AFTER FLUDARABINE HAS FAILED, WHAT NEXT?

 Osterborg and colleagues published a report on a subset of 29 of the patients treated on study 125-K32–005, who had CLL and who had relapsed after an initial response to chemotherapy (n = 8) or who were refractory to chemotherapy (n = 21).
 Of interest is that only 3 of these 29 patients had previously been treated with fludarabine.
 This was due primarily to the fact that fludarabine was not available in Europe until 1994.
 All patients were treated with Campath-1H at a dose of 30 mg intravenously over 2 h three times per week (TIW) for a maximum of 12 weeks.

 Osterborg and co-workers reported that 3 of 8 patients (38%) with relapsed and 9 of 21 (43%) with refractory disease were able to achieve a response using Campath-1H.
-It was also shown that CLL cells were rapidly eliminated from blood in ...
+It was also shown that CLL cells were rapidly eliminated from ...